 Today’s announcement reflects our sense of urgency for addressing climate change and publicly upholding our environmental values.
-Going forward, as we continue to operate as a net-zero greenhouse gas emissions company, we will also progress as quickly as possible toward our 100 percent renewable energy goal.
+Going forward, as we continue to operate as a net zero greenhouse gas emissions company, we will also progress as quickly as possible toward our 100% renewable energy goal.

 To learn more about our programs and track our progress, visit www.salesforce.com/sustainability.
 We hope you’ll join us on this journey.

-*Emissions under operational control include Salesforce’s Scope 1 & 2 emissions as defined by the Greenhouse Gas Protocol.
-Indirect impacts include Scope 3 emissions.
+*Emissions under operational control include Salesforce’s scope 1 and 2 emissions as defined by the Greenhouse Gas Protocol.
+Indirect impacts include scope 3 emissions.